 Fintech for Financial Inclusion: Closing the Gap

-Fintech, which stands for "financial technology," has changed the financial services business in big ways.
-Fintech is a key part of improving financial inclusion by connecting people who aren't getting enough financial services with the ones they need.
-It does this by using new technologies and putting the customer first.
+Fintech, which stands for "financial technology," has transformed the financial services industry in significant ways.
+Fintech plays an important role in increasing financial inclusion by linking those who do not have access to adequate financial services with those who do.
+It does this by using new technology and prioritizing the consumer.

 Understanding Financial Inclusion

-Financial inclusion refers to providing people and companies with relevant and affordable financial goods and services that fit their requirements.
-This includes access to bank accounts, credit, insurance, and payment systems.
-According to the World Bank, more than 1.4 billion individuals worldwide are unbanked.
-Geographic inaccessibility, a lack of paperwork, and high transaction expenses are common challenges faced by these persons.
+Financial inclusion refers to providing people and companies with relevant and affordable financial goods and services that fit their requirements this includes access to bank accounts, credit cards, insurance, and payment systems according to the World Bank, about 1.4 billion people worldwide are unbanked.
+A lot of the time, these people have problems like not being able to go to certain places, not having the right papers, and having to pay ridiculously high fees for deals

 How Fintech is Driving Financial Inclusion